AsheAvenue/Copenhagen/README.md

     $ dip production

-In addition, if deploying to an environment using the **staging-pull** target, an optional branch can be passed in.
+In addition, if deploying to an environment using the **staging-pull** target, an optional branch can be passed in on the command line.
 If the branch isn't passed in, the current branch is used.
 Example:

     $ dip staging feature123